karatelabs/karate/karate-netty/README.md

 # Proxy Mode
 ## `karate.proceed()`
-It is easy to set up a Karate server to "intercept" HTTP and even HTTPS requests and then delegate them to a target server only if needed.
+It is easy to set up a Karate server to "intercept" HTTP and then delegate them to a target server only if needed.
 Think of this as "[AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming)" for web services !

+> (*Intercepting HTTPS is not possible in 1.0, and needs community contribution to revive*)

 If you invoke the built in Karate function `karate.proceed(url)` - Karate will make an HTTP request to the URL using the current values of the [`request`](#request) and [`requestHeaders`](#requestheaders).
 Since the [request](#request-handling) is *mutable* this gives rise to some very interesting possibilities.
 For example, you can modify the request or decide to return a response without calling a downstream service.